TheCacophonyProject/classifier-pipeline/README.md

 Creates training, validation and testing datasets from database of clips & tracks.
 Datasets contain frames and segments ( e.g. 45 frames).

-Frames (important frames) are calculated by choosing frames with a mass ( the count of pixels that have been deemed object by track extraction) between the lower and upper quartiles of a tracks mass distribution.
+Frames (important frames) are calculated by choosing frames with a mass ( the count of pixels that have been deemed an object by track extraction) between the lower and upper quartiles of a tracks mass distribution.

 Frames are also checked to see if they are noisy frames.
 This attempts to remove the following types of noisy frames: